Know more

 (coordinated by Bertrand Dubreucq, Valérie Geffroy and Helen North)

-Innate and inducible seed defense mechanisms will be presented and discussed with a focus on the role of the mother plant, maternal tissues and the microbiome.
+Innate and inducible seed defense mechanisms were presented and discussed with a focus on the role of the mother plant, maternal tissues and the microbiome.

 - Stéphane Compant (Austrian Institute of Technology, Tulin, Austria)